-Blocks: Blocks are a classic toy that come in all shapes and sizes.
+Blocks: Blocks are a classic toy that comes in all shapes and sizes.
 If you are handy, you can even make your own.

 Why?
 Blocks spark creativity and imagination.
-Children create whatever they want to!
-I can tie in almost any speech or language goal while playing blocks such as colors, following directions, turn taking...you name it!
+Children can create whatever they want!
+I can tie in almost any speech or language goal while playing blocks such as colors, following directions, turn-taking...you name it!

 Construction: Construction materials are for both girls and boys...let's make that clear!
 These toys are MY FAVORITE and I hope all of you really consider them.
 My boys have learned so much and expanded their imagination while creating their empires.
-They actually combine all of these toys and take over my basement at the moment.
+They actually have combined all of these toys and have taken over my basement.

 Why?
 Constructing something requires creativity, problem-solving (how am I going to make what I want to make...there is no paint by number here), social skills (sharing toys, asking for help, collaborating), vocabulary (naming needed materials), following directions (i.e., put the blue block on top), etc...

 How?
 Practice following directions by telling your child what and where to put certain building materials.
 Expand vocabulary by modeling "building concepts" such as tall, on top of, support, across, collapse, construct, etc....
-Expand on your creation and talk about what you can add.
+Expand on your creation and talk about what added.
 What belongs and doesn't belong.
 The list is endless.